Compliance with Cybersecurity Frameworks

 Cyber Risks in Water

 The water sector—covering drinking water supply and wastewater treatment—is a critical part of national infrastructure.
 Cyberattacks on water systems can lead to disruptions in water supply, contamination risks, environmental hazards, and financial losses.
 As water facilities become more digitised, the risk of cyber threats targeting Industrial Control Systems (ICS), SCADA networks, and remote access points continues to grow.
+Recent incidents, including the 2026 coordinated attack on Minnesota water utilities, show that these threats are no longer theoretical—attackers are actively targeting PLCs and remote access points at water facilities today.

 Regulatory Pressure: Strengthening Security Standards